bobrik/docker-kibana4/README.md

 This image is deprecated in favor of `bobrik/kibana`: https://github.com/bobrik/docker-kibana

-Note that this version cotained a bug that resulted in using `kibana-int` index instead of `.kibana` by default.
-After upgrade to `bobrik/kibana` you would need to reindex data than was indexed by this version.
+Note that this version contained a bug that resulted in using `kibana-int` index instead of `.kibana` by default.
+After upgrading from `bobrik/kibana4` to `bobrik/kibana` you would need to reindex data than was indexed by `bobrik/kibana4`.

 Here's how to do that: